realpython/materials/python-mongodb/README.md

 # Description

-The files in this folder provides the code for the examples discussed on: [How to Use Python to Interface With MongoDB: The Basics](https://realpython.com/blog/python/introduction-to-mongodb-and-python/) for more info.
+The files in this folder provide the code examples discussed on: [How to Use Python to Interface With MongoDB: The Basics](https://realpython.com/introduction-to-mongodb-and-python/).